LSafer/cufyorg.github.io/pages/index.md

 that can be attached to other data points in any real or fictional direction.
 Each node might reject to be modified without destroying the structure.
-Since the Node interface has a well engineered attaching mechanism that allows two nodes to attach together while respecting each Node's freedom of not mutability.
+Since the Node interface has a well engineered attaching mechanism that allows two nodes to attach together while respecting each Node's freedom of mutability.

 [![Nodes][repo_nodes]][github_nodes]